Cost of Living in Seattle, WA 2022

-According to the MIT estimates, a single full-time employed adult that cooks his or her own meals (including snacks) spends approximately $3,792 a year on food.
-However, Seattle is also a dream city for foodies.
-If you want to take advantage of all the fun and quirky restaurants the Emerald City has to offer, expect to pay an average of $17.25 on a meal at an inexpensive restaurant without extras like appetizers and alcohol.
-Having dinner for two people at a mid-range restaurant will cost you $80.
+According to the MIT estimates, a single full-time employed adult that cooks their own meals (including snacks) spends approximately $3,792 per year on food.
+However, Seattle is a dream city for foodies.
+If you want to take advantage of all the fun and quirky restaurants the Emerald City has to offer, expect to pay an average of $18 on a meal at an inexpensive restaurant sans appetizers and alcohol.
+Having dinner for two people at a mid-range restaurant will cost you $82.50 on average.
 For reference, dining out in San Francisco costs about 4.66% more.
-So if you are moving from the Golden Gate City, you are winning both in terms of affordable housing and food options.
+So if you are moving from the Golden Gate City, you win both in terms of affordable housing and food options.

 According to the MIT estimates based on the data from the Bureau of Labor Statistics and the Agency for Healthcare Research and Quality, the typical cost of medical services for a single, full-time employed adult in Seattle is approximately $2,206 per year.
-For a family of two full-time working adults and a child, it will add up to $6,380 per year.
+For a family of two full-time working adults and a child, that number increases up to $6,380 per year.

 Don’t forget to factor in utilities as part of your cost of living in Seattle.
-According to Numbeo, a basic utility bill for a 915 sq ft apartment in Seattle will average $204.44 a month.
+According to Numbeo, the average basic utility bill for a 915 sq ft apartment in Seattle is $228.97 a month.
 The estimated cost includes electricity, heating, cooling, water, and garbage.
-If you want Internet (60 Mbps or More, Unlimited Data, Cable/ADSL), add another $60.71 per month.
+If you want Internet (60 Mbps or More, Unlimited Data, Cable/ADSL), add another $64.05 per month.

 Fitness and Entertainment